pi0x73/pi0x73.github.io/_posts/2020-6-7-XXE-INJECTION-WITH-LOCAL-DTD-FILE.md

   - file-read
 ---

-In this short article I'm going to make a short explaination of the XXE injection, how it works and how it can be used into any vulnerable app using a local DTD file.
+In this short article I'm going to make a short explaination of the XXE injection, how it works and how it can be used into any vulnerable app to retrieve files from the remote server using a local DTD file.

 First lets take a look from an usual dummy paragraph of what a XXE injection is...